Belmont, Sutton: Belmont Hospital and the South Metropolitan District School

 Belmont Hospital was a psychiatric hospital.
 It closed and was demolished in the 1980s.
 The site is now occupied by the 'Belmont Heights' housing development, which is situated to the west of Brighton Road, to the north of Belmont village.
 Belmont Hospital opened after the Second World War.
 The premises had previously fulfilled a number of different institutional purposes.
 For example, during World War II it was used as an emergency hospital for military and civilian casualties, including psychiatric cases.
 The oldest buildings on the site, built in the early 1850s, had originally been a large Poor Law residential 'district' school belonging to the South Metropolitan Schools District.
 This institution catered for pauper children from several parishes in south-east London.
 Along with its nearby annex site, built in 1884 in Cotswold Road (formerly Banstead Road), this establishment closed in 1902.
 The premises at both sites were then acquired by the Metropolitan Asylums Board.
 Some of the buildings of the Cotswold Road site still exist.

+Governance

+Belmont is part of the Sutton and Cheam constituency for elections to the House of Commons of the United Kingdom.

+Belmont is part of the Belmont ward for elections to Sutton London Borough Council.